scholarslab/engl-5559/herzig/README.md

 # Breadfruit

-Breadfruit is a plant specifically tied to the slave trade
+Breadfruit is a plant specifically tied to the slave trade that is in Hadriana's father's garden

 <param ve-image
        label="Breadfruit"